HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/single_qubit_gates.md

 ## RotateXY

-Implements a rotation around an x- and y-axis in spherical coordinates.
+Implements a rotation around an axis in the x-y plane, where the axis is defined by an angle/spherical coordinates.
 The unitary matrix representing the gate is given by

 \\[
  U  = \begin{pmatrix}